abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 rtc_write_memory(uint8_t address, uint8_t *valuearray)
 ```

 Write to the memory on the DS1307.
-The DS1307 contains 56 - Byte, battery - backed RAM with Unlimited Writes
+The DS1307 contains a 56-byte, battery-backed RAM with unlimited writes
 **Parameter:** (uint8_t) address - 0x08 to 0x3F
 **Parameter:** (uint8_t) valuearray - byte array containing data to be written to memory
 **Returns:** null